Kamra™ Inlay Surgery

 Insurance Coverage

-If you are planning to have KAMRA Inlay sugery, you should contact your health insurance company and ask if there are any requirements you need to meet before having surgery to see if you can be covered.
+If you are planning to have KAMRA Inlay surgery, you should contact your health insurance company and ask if there are any requirements you need to meet before having surgery to see if you can be covered.
 In addition, you should ask what costs are covered (if any), including post-operative care such as follow up visits with your eye surgeon.

 How To Find a Qualified Kamra™ Inlay Surgeon

-If you are interested in having a KAMRA Inlay procedure, Trusted LASIK Surgeons strongly recommends you find an expert refractive surgeon.
+If you are interested in having a KAMRA Inlay procedure, Trusted LASIK SurgeonsTM strongly recommends you find an expert refractive surgeon.
 Certified Kamra surgeons are listed on the Acufocus website

-Those refractive specialists featured at Trusted LASIK Surgeons who perform KAMRA Inlay procedures typically have proven experience and most have been professionally recognized for their expertise and contributions in this refractive surgery.
+Those refractive specialists featured at Trusted LASIK SurgeonsTM who perform KAMRA Inlay procedures typically have proven experience and most have been professionally recognized for their expertise and contributions in this refractive surgery.

 If you are thinking you would like to have KAMRA Inlay surgery, please visit our LASIK Directory and contact a surgeon closest to you.
 Even if that surgeon does not perform the KAMRA Inlay procedure, he or she should be able to refer you to a proven expert who does perform this procedure.